Particular/docs.particular.net/samples/sqltransport-outbox-store-and-forward/sample.md

 <!-- import SenderConfiguration -->

-It also registers two custom behaviours, one for the send pipeline and the other for the receive pipeline.
+It also registers two custom behaviors, one for the send pipeline and the other for the receive pipeline.

 ### Send pipeline

-The new behaviour is added at the beginning of the send pipeline.
+The new behavior is added at the beginning of the send pipeline.

 <!-- import OutboxLoopbackSendBehavior -->